jeanctech/javascript-notes/Readme.md

 ## What is JavaScript?

 JavaScript is a high-level programming language widely used to develop applications. interactive websites.
 It was originally created by Netscape under the name LiveScript and later renamed to JavaScript.
 Although it shares a similar name with Java, they are two different languages and are not directly related.
+JavaScript is a versatile and widely used programming language that provides dynamism and functionality to web pages.

 ## Index